 Today we will show you the pricing on an average sized kitchen.
 Keep in mind, that these numbers can be worked around by tweaking designs and sizing.

 When Jim, our professional designer, arrives on site, he will take measurements, do up hand drawings of the new designs, and run pricing.

 Below is the pricing sheet for today’s kitchen, followed by the typed up quotes, with sections broken down.
 In the second photo, you can see the deposit amounts (50%), which are required in order to move the file to the CAD department.
-The next portion is due on the day of delivery, with the $500 hold back due once all finals are complete on a return trip, if necessary.
+The next portion is due on the day of delivery.
+Odds and ends are completed on a return trip, if necessary.
 All prices include taxes and delivery.